MhmoudGit/MhmoudGit/README.md

  <div align="left">

-## About
-- 👋 Hi, I’m Mahmoud
+# I'm Mahmoud || Software Developer
-- 👀 I’m a web developer specializing in backend and interested in Automation and AI
+- specializing in backend and interested in Automation and AI
 - 📫 How to reach me mahmoud.a.a.y18@gmail.com

 <div>